Joint Local Plan 2041

 What happens next

 Your views from the Issues consultation are helping to shape the draft of the Joint Local Plan for South Oxfordshire and Vale of White Horse.
 We want to hear your views at each stage of preparation.
-In Summer 2023, we expect to publish a Joint Local Plan ‘Preferred Options’ consultation document that will set out proposed policies and any proposed sites for development.
+Early in 2024, we expect to publish a Joint Local Plan ‘Preferred Options’ consultation document that will set out proposed policies and any proposed sites for development.
 We’ll then ask you for your views again on these ‘Preferred Options’.

 Current Local Plans